Adam1Adam1/project--one/README.md

 ## Project Description

-Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality.

 Access current weather data for any location including over 200,000 cities We collect and process weather data from different sources such as global and local weather models, satellites, radars and a vast network of weather stations

 ## API and Data Sample

-Specify the API you are using and include a link.
-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need